-The Wisconsin Attorney General has proposed a package of bills which have been introduced in the Legislature to create "Justice for Children" within the child abuse and neglect arena.
+The Wisconsin Attorney General has proposed a package of bills to create "Justice for Children" within the child abuse and neglect arena.
 SB 324/AB 431 increase penalties and expand the definition of neglect to include: necessary care which covers appropriate food, clothing, medical care, dental care, shelter, supervision; opportunity for education; and protection from exposure to drugs.
-As drafted, tThese changes could be used seem to target the low-income community and will have a disparate outcome on marginalized communities.
+As drafted, these changes seem to target the low-income community and will have a disparate outcome on marginalized communities.

 SB 326/AB 429 requires county Child Protective Services (CPS) to report all child abuse or neglect cases to the sheriff or police department, along with coordination of the investigation of those cases, and referral of those cases to the district attorney for criminal prosecution.
-The impacts include creating a fast track to the criminal justice system; discouraging responsible parties from reporting; criminalizing poverty; violating confidentiality because reporting information will be made public by law enforcement; and increased racial disparity within the criminal justice system.
 This would include all reports received by CPS, even those that would be screened out under the current system.